shenlibo1999/shenlibo1999.github.io/_pages/about.md

 News
 ------
-* August,2024: I joined CSE, CUHK
+* August, 2024: I joined CSE, CUHK
-* July,2024: I graduated from ICT,CAS.
+* July, 2024: I graduated from ICT,CAS.
 Thanks to my advisor Xiaoming Chen.
 Best wishes to our teammates.

 Teaching
 ------
-to be confirmed.
+To be confirmed.